 This project examines sexual violence in universities through several lenses - legal, administrative and educational – so that institutions are equipped with an improved understanding of their legal obligations, roles and responsibilities.
 Our objective is to reclaim the role of universities in educating their own communities and more importantly, greater society on the value of sustainable models to prevent and reduce sexual violence.

 The Internet and social media have expanded university contexts substantially.
 This context is no longer limited to campus walls or boundaries.
 In this project, we examine the law and the relationships to what takes place off-campus and on-line when there is a “nexus” or connection between perpetrators of sexual violence and those targeted, including students, faculty or staff.
 Our analysis draws from policies and practices within universities, emerging and established case law, statutes and task force reports.

 We are conscious not to develop a bureaucratic approach.
-Rather, by centering our students and working with partners we bring evidence-based and creative ways of informing administrative and curriculum policies on sexual violence.
-This website will help you navigate through the various pragmatic but focused, creative but feasible approaches and strategies to reducing sexual violence as our seven-year project progresses.
+Rather, we bring students and multi-sector partners together to initiate evidence-based and creative ways of informing administrative and curriculum policies on sexual violence.
+This webpage outlines some initiatives included in our project that inform our work and advance strategies to reducing sexual violence at universities.

-Rape Beliefs and Adolescents: A study of CEGEP Students: This research aims to examine adolescents and young adults perceptions of rape culture and sexual violence in terms of their personal experience, within the social norms of their youth culture and their view of their moral and ethical responsibility.
+This research aims to examine adolescents and young adults’ perceptions of rape culture and sexual violence in terms of their personal experience, within the social norms of their youth culture and their view of their moral and ethical responsibility.
 This perspective is valuable to inform the attitudes and experiences that CEGEP generations bring to the university when they begin their studies.